Baag Taraag Pushpavatika

 Baag Taraag Pushpavatika (Maithili: बाग तराग पुष्पवाटिका) is a legendary place in the Mithila region of Bihar.
 It is related to the Hindu epic Ramayana.
 It is located at Phulhar village of the Harlakhi block in the Madhubani district.
 The location is mentioned in the text Ramacharitmanas composed by the Awadhi poet Tulsidas.
 It is at a distance of 350 metres from the site of the Girija Sthan Dham.
 Baag Taraag is a sacred pond and similarly Pushpavatika is the name of the legendary flower garden on its bank mentioned in the text Ramayana.
 In the legendary garden, there is a temple dedicated to Lord Rama and Goddess Sita.
 The temple is known as Prabhu Shree Sitaramji Pratham Milan Mandir.
 It is identified as the origin place of love between the divine couple in Ramayana.
+The temple is looked after a Mahant.
+The present Mahant of the temple is Bihari Pandey.